jejjohnson/research_journal/thesis/chapters/2_key_ideas/1_uncertainty.md

 Strictly speaking from the predictive uncertainty formulation above, uncertainty has two components: the variance from the likelihood term $\sigma^2$ and the variance from the posterior term $\nu_{**}^2$.

+---

+## Distribution Shift

+In ML, we typically assume that our data is stationary; meaning that it will always come from the same distribution.
+This is not always the case as sometimes we just only observed a portion of the data, e.g. space and time.

+**Need Example**: Earth science, in time and space?

+This is also essential in the causality realm where such a bad assumption could lead to incorrect causal graphs.